BiznessFish/Twitter-Coachella-Grouping/README.md

 # Twitter-Coachella-Grouping
 Visualize groupings of musical artists based on artist co-mentions within a tweet

+#### UPDATE: As of March 2021, most/all scrapers now no longer work, including twitterscraper which is used in this project.

 ## BACKGROUND

 This project uses a simple series of scripts to farm Tweets about Coachella, analyze them, and visualize them.